 For many small and medium-sized businesses, the idea of footing the bill for staff training can be very off-putting.
-However, rather than being a pointless cost to the business, the right staff training can actually be a very worthwhile investment.
+However, training doesn't have to be a pointless cost to the business; the right staff training can actually be a very worthwhile investment.

-One of the first things to do is look over your business and see what opportunities might be passing you by, simply because you don’t have any staff trained to provide a particular service or business function.
+One of the first things to do is see what opportunities might be passing you by.
+Is there no one staff member with the training to provide a crucial service or business function?

 For example, you may have a painting and decorating firm that is regularly asked if you do conservation work.

-Such jobs could be much more lucrative for your business, so instead of turning them away consider if there are any existing staff who would welcome the chance to get specialist training.
+Such jobs could be much more lucrative for your business.
+So, instead of turning them away, consider if there are any existing staff who would welcome specialist training.

-In this situation, any budget allocated to training will be a pure investment: a cost for sure, but one that can lead your business to tap into a new revenue stream that far outweighs the price of a training course.
+In this situation, any budget allocated to training will be a pure investment.
+It's a cost for sure; however, it's one that can lead your business to tap into a new revenue stream that far outweighs the price of a training course.

-- Will staff motivation suffer if you say no?
+Will staff motivation suffer if you say no to training?